diogoff/trackml-100/README.md

 We take into account the discretization of space that is offered to us through the use of detectors (volume ids, layer ids, module ids).
 See my [kernel](https://www.kaggle.com/diogoff/visualizing-the-detectors) for a visualization of these detectors.

-We assume that when a training particle goes across a detector, we only need to consider the test hits on the same detector, and we can forget about every other test hit in other detectors.
+We assume that when a training particle goes across a detector, we only need to consider the test hits on the same detector, and forget about every other test hit in other detectors.
 This drastically reduces the number of distances to be computed.

 If a training particle goes through a sequence of detectors, then the relevant test hits are those that reside on the same sequence of detectors.
 We call this sequence of detectors a _route_.

 Now, in the figure above, we see that particles are scattered more or less radially (and helically) from the collision point.
-This means that not every route is possible.
+This means that not every route is possible or plausible.

 If a particle contains on the order of 10 hits